-Check out the frequently asked questions below.
-If you have a question that isn’t on this list, feel free to send along a question using our contact us form here.
+Check out our Frequently Asked Questions below.
+If you have a question that isn’t on this list, feel free to send us an email at email@example.com

-Check out our list of current trips here and “click apply” to submit an application to the trip you would like to join!
+Check out our list of current trips here and hit “Apply Today” to submit an application to the trip you would like to join!

+To start, you fill out our online application associated with a specific trip.
 The initial application form should only take about 15-20 mins to complete.
-We ask a couple of written questions to get to know a little more about you and your motivations for joining the trip.
-Once you submit that, you’ll get an email from our on-campus outreach team within 48 hours.
-They’ll set up an interview with you (either in person, or on skype) to chat and make sure you’re a good fit for the group.
-After that, you should get an email shortly after to let you know if you’ve been accepted.
+Once you submit that, you’ll get an email from our on-campus Outreach team within 48 hours.
+They’ll set up an interview with you to chat and make sure you’re a good fit for the group.
+After that, you will get an email shortly after to let you know if you’ve been accepted.

 There is no deadline for applications, although we do suggest that you get your applications in as soon as possible so that you don’t miss out (as some of the trips fill up fast).
 Another bonus for applying sooner rather than later is that you’ll have more time to fundraise and get to know the other people on the trip.